Everyone’s an analyst: give users the power to make sense of their own data

 Business people need data in their day-to-day operations.
 In many business roles, performance is measured through KPIs, and more and more business decisions are made based on what their data tells them.
 They heavily rely on their data to take the next step and find the road to business success.

 There’s a shortage of data scientists.
 Simply put, there aren’t enough data scientists to keep up with the demand for insights.
-Besides, with the amount of data growing every day, data scientists are indispensable for more complex analytical tasks, like data modelling, preparation, AI and ML algorithms.
+Besides, with the amount of data growing every day, data scientists are indispensable for more complex analytical tasks, like data modeling, preparation, AI, and ML algorithms.
 This leaves less time to tackle business analysis questions.
-And simply, given the shortage, business analysis would be a suboptimal use of their time.
+And simply, given the shortage, the business analysis would be a suboptimal use of their time.

 Technology finally allows them to take control.
 Before, business users simply couldn’t analyze their data because they didn’t have access to the right tools or knowledge.
 Technology has paved the way for democratizing data science.
 Drag & drop tools make it easier than ever to slice & dice any business data, and take away the complexity a business user would have needed a data scientist for.